DrMarc/slab/docs/psychoacoustics.rst

            [3., 4., 0., 3.],
            [3., 3., 4., 0.]])

 If your condition is more complicated, you can perform several tests in the loop body and set a flag that determines when all have been satisfied and the loop should be end.
-Setting these constraints too tightly may result in an infinite loop.
+But be careful, setting these constraints too tightly may result in an infinite loop.

 Alternative Choices
 ^^^^^^^^^^^^^^^^^^^